 Skip the premade coleslaw, and easily make your own.
 The taste of homemade coleslaw can not be beat!

 - 1/2 cup Plain Greek Yogurt or mayonnaise

 - 1 tablespoon apple cider vinegar or white vinegar

 - 1/4 teaspoon salt

-- In separate bowl, mix together mayonnaise/yogurt with vinegar, honey, and salt and pepper.
+- In a large bowl, mix together mayonnaise/yogurt with vinegar, honey, and salt.

-- Stir mayonnaise mixture into cabbage and carrots and toss until well combined.
+- Add the shredded cabbage and carrots to coleslaw dressing and toss until well combined.

 - Nutritional facts have been calculated using plain nonfat Greek yogurt.

 - Coleslaw is best served within 48 hours after preparing.